 When Walt Disney World re-opened in July of last year, it did so with a substantially reduced number of guests.
 The estimates in these first few months were that the parks capped capacity at 25%.
 Not long before Thanksgiving, Disney confirmed that it had raised that capacity to 35%.

-And just this week, Disney has expanded park capacity further to 40%.
-January is normally a pretty low crowd time, and it doesn’t look yet like all that capacity will be used just yet.
+There has been some evidence that Disney further expanded park capacity 40% in early 2021.
+January is normally a pretty low crowd time, and it didn’t look yet like all that capacity was used right away.
 But make no mistake – the parks will get more crowded.
-And Disney will raise the caps further, especially as things improve on the public health front.
+They certainly have as of spring break 2021.
+Disney will raise the caps further, especially as things improve on the public health front.

 As park capacity continues to increase, expect changes to the attractions themselves to accommodate more people.
 Disney has already eliminated some social distancing on rides, although thankfully not in queues.
 For example, there is no longer an empty banshee between parties on Avatar Flight of Passage.
 Similarly, multiple groups are now also being loaded into a single cockpit on Millennium Falcon: Smugglers Run.
 Most coasters like Slinky Dog Dash and Rock ‘N’ Roller Coaster are now no longer leaving rows empty between parties either.